chimenchen/jchmlib/README.md

 Several CHM utilities are provided, including a web server (`ChmWeb`) for reading CHM files in web browsers.

+Features:
+* The `jchmlib` is written using only Java, rather than wrapping existing C/C++ library.
+  It is easier to get it working on different platforms.
+* Full-text-search (FTS) support if there is the built-in FTS index in CHM file, or fallback to enumeration-based-search by searching through the pages in CHM file if there is no FTS index.
+* Better support for non-English languages, like Chinese, Japanese, Korean.
+  *  It will detect CHM file encoding and even when the encoding is wrongly set in CHM file.
+  *  It can show table of contents (topics tree) correctly for non-English files.
+  *  It can also search using non-English search words in non-English files.
+* The `ChmWeb` is a web server for serving CHM files, so that you can read CHM files in your favorite web browser.
+  * The sidebar of the web UI shows table of contents, files tree (for listing files/directories in the CHM archive), and search box.
+  * It uses javascript so that switching between tabs of the sidebar would not incur reloading the whole sidebar.
+* There are also some utility classes which you can use as command line tools for handling CHM files, like listing/searching/extracting files in CHM file (see `src/app`).

 # How to build

 This project uses [Gradle](https://gradle.org/) as the build tool.